Murali-group/CyGraphSpace/docs/graphspace-java-client/README.md

 # Overview
-GraphSpace Java Client is a Java client library for the GraphSpace REST API.

-It simplifies the process of authentication, requesting and posting graphs to GraphSpace.
+GraphSpace Java Client is a Java Client library for the GraphSpace REST API.
+It simplifies the process of authentication, request construction, and response parsing for Java developers using the GraphSpace API.

+# Why use GraphSpace Java Client?
+GraphSpace Java Client allows a user to import and upload the network from GraphSpace with a few lines of code.
+Moreover, the user need not know the details of the REST API to use this module.
+It is very easy to integrate this library into a user’s software pipeline.

+# Who uses  GraphSpace Java Client?
+The potential audience for graphspace_python includes biologists, computer scientists and data scientists.

+# Note
 This library currently does not allow you to create graphs from scratch.
 In case you need more functionlity, it is recommended to use [python client](https://graphspace-python.readthedocs.io) instead.

 # Installation